Automattic/jetpack/readme.txt

 **Improved compatibility**

 * AMP: ensure CSS compatibility with the Sharing buttons.
+* Dashboard: fix layout issues when viewing the dashboard on WordPress.com Business sites.
 * Compatibility suite for shared libraries: fix PHP notice when running suite.
 * Contact Form: ensure the Date picker field does not cause any AMP validation errors.